Ma On Shan Country Park

 Ma On Shan Country Park (馬鞍山郊野公園) is a park located in the central neck of the Sai Kung Peninsula in the eastern New Territories of Hong Kong.
 The park covers an area of 28.8 km2 and links Sai Kung Country Park and Lion Rock Country Park to form an extensive recreation area on the Ma On Shan massif.

 History

 The country park was established on 27 April 1979.

 In 1998, Ma On Shan Country Park was reduced in size by around 0.1 ha near Nai Chung in order to accommodate the widening of Sai Sha Road.
 The revised park boundary came into effect on 18 December 1998.

 Sightseeing

-Apart from a separate section of the park on the Hebe Haven peninsula, much of Ma On Shan Country Park is inland.
+Apart from a separate section of the park on the Pak Sha Wan Peninsula, much of Ma On Shan Country Park is inland.
 Distant vistas of the sea and off-shore islands open up from many of the high vantage points within the park's boundaries, but most of the exploring keeps you far from the coast.